Classic Motorcycle Build

 Fork Tube Removal

 With a 33mm or a 3/4 Whitworth socket, unscrew the big top nuts.
-The fork damper rod screws into the bottom of the big nut.
+You will notice that they have internal and external threads.
+The fork damper rod screws into the bottom, and the external threads screw into the top of the stanchions.

 Separate Damper Rod From Top Nut